Cognitive and Psychometric Testing

 "...consistently high quality therapeutic service..."

-In addition to having an overview of the psychological needs and clinical care provision of all students within the school (specifically those in our therapeutic department HEART), and overseeing the therapy team to ensure a consistently high quality therapeutic service, our Strategic Head of Therapeutic Services and Research also provides the following:
+In addition to having an overview of the psychological needs and clinical care provision of all students within the school (specifically those in our therapeutic department HEART), and overseeing the therapy team to ensure a consistently high quality therapeutic service, our Head of HEART and Therapy also provides the following: